 And it’s not just water and coffee!
 From shredders to staplers, the potential for IoT devices to be maintained, filled (or emptied) and located when they have gone walkabout, means managing physical business assets of all types is likely to become easier and more automated.

-Take advantage of cloud trends 2017 with Serviced Cloud
+Take advantage of cloud trends with HTL Support

-Serviced Cloud focuses on helping firms of 10 - 100 people in the services sector to exploit the cloud and get more value from technology investment.
-To see how Serviced Cloud is able to help your firm take advantage of the cloud in 2017, simply get in touch today.
+HTL Support focuses on helping firms of 10 - 100 people in the services sector to exploit the cloud and get more value from technology investment.
+To see how HTL Support is able to help your firm take advantage of the cloud, simply get in touch today.

 Click here to read our guide ‘The FD's dream IT budget’.